vhetet/vuejs-chartjs-testing-rate/README.md

 * Hide the data that isn't usable
 * improve the contry/state selection selection
 * do more charts?
+* add tests!!! (the focus was to build something but if I expand this project I will unit test it)
+* investigate the other api available to see if I can find better data

 ## Project setup
 ```